+According to the interim report of the European Commission of June 22, 2023, Georgia needs to:

+- Preparation of an Action Plan for the Human Rights Strategy in an inclusive manner

+- freedom of assembly and protection for members of the LGBTQI community

-- " Investigate July 5, 2021 violence and bring perpetrators and organizers to justice; - " Enhance the protection of vulnerable group;s - " Adopt the National Human Rights strategy and action plan; - " Conduct informative and educational campaigns aimed at reducing homophobia and xenophobia; - " Establish special mechanisms to increase the political representation and participation of ethnic minorities; - " Create democratic, inclusive and regular consultative mechanisms with the Government and Parliament of Georgia, involving independent civil society actors from the ethnic minority communities;
+" Investigate July 5, 2021 violence and bring perpetrators and organizers to justice;

+" Enhance the protection of vulnerable groups

+" Adopt the National Human Rights strategy and action plan;

+" Conduct informative and educational campaigns aimed at reducing homophobia and xenophobia;

+" Establish special mechanisms to increase the political representation and participation of ethnic minorities;

+" Create democratic, inclusive and regular consultative mechanisms with the Government and Parliament of Georgia, involving independent civil society actors from the ethnic minority communities;

-- Organizers of the July 5, 2021 violence have not been punished; - ✓ 31 participants of the July 5, 2021 violence have been found guilty by the Tbilisi City Court; - ✓ Government of Georgia elaborated and the Parliament approved the "National Strategy for Human Rights protection 2022-2030."
-Some opposition parties supported the document; - The work has been launched in order to elaborate the National Action Plan for Human Rights Protection in the Administration of the Government of Georgia; - The issue of the protection of the LGBTQI community was excluded from the Human Rights Strategy.
+X Organizers of the July 5, 2021 violence have not been punished;

+✓ 31 participants of the July 5, 2021 violence have been found guilty by the Tbilisi City Court;

+\checkmark The Government of Georgia elaborated, and the Parliament approved the "National Strategy for Human Rights Protection 2022-2030."
+Some opposition parties supported the document;

+∑ The work has been launched to elaborate the National Action Plan for Human Rights Protection in the Administration of the Government of Georgia;

+X After the release of the interim report of the EU Commission, Irakli Kobakhidze stated:

+"The Human Rights Strategy has already been approved, the Action Plan will be developed, and we are ready for inclusiveness".
+Concerning the protection of the freedom of assembly of the LGBTQI+ community, he underlined that some gatherings are held already, and the police are mobilized to ensure safety;

+➤ Georgian authorities failed to protect the rights of freedom of assembly, expression, and security of the LGBTQI+ group.
+In particular, despite the official assurance of the Ministry of Internal Affairs, the festival was not held in Tbilisi within the framework of the Tbilisi Pride Week because the police did not ensure the safety of the festival participants from the violent groups;

+K Members of the European Parliament called for targeted sanctions against Alt-Info Group and its Leader, Konstantine Morgoshia, in the joint letter addressed to the President of the European Commission, Ursula von der Leyen, and the President of the European Council, Charles Michel, as well as the EU Commissioner for Equality, Helena Dalli, and Ambassador of the EU to Georgia Paweł Herczyński.
+The MEPs strongly encouraged the mentioned officials to condemn, to the highest degree, the LGBTQI+-phobic attacks on Tbilisi Pride;

+➤ The issue of the protection of the LGBTQI+ community was excluded from the Human Rights Strategy.
 The CSOs have not been involved in the process of elaboration of the strategy.
-Recommendations submitted later by the CSOs, including concerning the chapter on LGBTIQ, have not been taken into account; - Government claims that it continues to implement the policies aimed at strengthening ethnic minorities, including through supporting ethnic minorities to study the Georgian language, access education at all levels, enroll in the internships in state institutions and have access to information in their mother language; - Persons convicted for violence against journalists and cameramen, including Lexo Lashkarava have been found guilty by the decision of the appeal court as well, but no single person from the organizers have been punished; - According to the Ministry of Interior, 31 persons are prosecuted for the July 5 case, but none of them are accused of organizing the violence; - After the failed attempt to adopt the proposed law "On Transparency of Foreign Influence, "Georgian Dream" leadership started and unprecedentedly increased antagonistic rhetoric against LGBTQI+ groups.
-On 4th May 2023, Prime Minister Gharibashvili made a number of homophobic statements at the Conservative Political Action Conference (CPAC) in Hungary: "...we will not allow the violence of the minority against the majority and we will not support the minorities' attempts to change with aggressive propaganda the values which the majority of our population considers to be given by God..."
-He assessed conducting a Pride March in Tbilisi as "a very provocative event".
-The Georgian Dream leader, Irakli
+Recommendations submitted later by the CSOs, including concerning the chapter on LGBTQI+, have not been taken into account;

+Government claims that it continues to implement the policies aimed at strengthening ethnic minorities, including supporting ethnic minorities to study the Georgian language, access education at all levels, enrol in internships in state institutions and have access to information in their mother language;

+☑ Persons convicted for violence against journalists and cameramen, including Lexo Lashkarava, have been found guilty by the decision of the appeal court as well, but no single person from the organizers has been punished;

+X According to the Ministry of Interior, 31 persons are prosecuted for the July 5 case, but none of them are accused of organizing the violence;